RaoOfPhysics/R-in-Jupyter-with-Binder/README.md

 [Binder](https://mybinder.org/) turns your GitHub repository into a fully interactive computational environment (as you hopefully have already seen from the demo notebook).
 It then allows people to run any code that exists in the repository from their web browser without having to install any code and is a great tool for collaboration and sharing results.

 The Binder team has done amazing work to make "Binderizing" a GitHub repository as simple as possible.
 In the case of getting an R computing environment many times all that you need (in addition to a `DESCRIPTION` file and maybe an `install.R`) is a `runtime.txt` file that dictates which daily snapshot of [MRAN](https://mran.microsoft.com/documents/rro/reproducibility) to use.
-See the [`binder`](https://github.com/matthewfeickert/R-in-Jupyter-with-Binder/tree/master/binder) directory for example of what is needed to get this repository to run in Binder.
+See the [`binder`](https://github.com/matthewfeickert/R-in-Jupyter-with-Binder/tree/master/binder) directory for an example of what is needed to get this repository to run in Binder.

 - [Specifying an R environment with a runtime.txt file](https://mybinder.readthedocs.io/en/latest/sample_repos.html#specifying-an-r-environment-with-a-runtime-txt-file)
    - Example Jupyter+R environment on Binder: [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/binder-examples/r/master?filepath=index.ipynb)